Estimation of fibre architecture and scar in myocardial tissue using electrograms: an in-silico study

 In addition to channel abnormalities, areas devoid of myocytes (scars) exhibit lower conductivity and abnormal propagation of the cardiac AP at the macro-scale, potentially generating re-entrant electrical waves which can initiate atrial fibrillation (AF) \cite{fenton_chaos}.
 Destroying the partially conductive tissue (ablation) may provide an effective way to eliminate slow conduction pathways and reduce the likelihood of reentrant circuits forming \cite{Parameswaran2021}.

 EGMs can be measured clinically during cardiac ablation procedures, to investigate arrhythmias and steer treatment \cite{star_af_original}.
 In contrast to an electrocardiogram (ECG) which is recorded by electrodes places on the skin, the electrogram (EGM) is recorded by electrodes in direct contact with the myocardium.
 It measures the superposition of electric fields generated by the aforementioned movement of ions in the local field of view of the electrode; it is consequently affected by the heterogeneity and anisotropy of the myocardial substrate and the expression of gap junctions.
 Furthermore, it provides information about localised changes in conduction.
-The morphology of EGMs has previously been qualitatively binarised (complex fractionated atrial electrograms vs. simple electrograms) or quantified, using techniques such as dominant frequency analysis \cite{Li2016}, by clinicians to identify possible ablation targets with ambiguous results \cite{cfaes_2, cfaes}.
+The morphology of EGMs has previously been qualitatively binarised (complex fractionated atrial EGMs vs. simple EGMs) or quantified, using techniques such as dominant frequency analysis \cite{Li2016}, by clinicians to identify possible ablation targets with ambiguous results \cite{cfaes_2, cfaes}.
 This lack of methodological efficacy has prevented widespread implementation of such techniques.
 Consequently, the current success rate of AF treatment through catheter ablation remains considerably low.
+Furthermore, the use of modern high-density mapping catheters means that even with a good understanding of EGMs and how their morphology correlates to the underlying structure, the observation and analysis of the multiple signals from these catheters would still be challenging to clinicians, with respect to time and reproducibility, without any algorithmic processing.
 A better understanding of the underlying substrate, and robust methods for identification of abnormalities, may lead to more successful treatments to combat AF.